brdavis/IRC-For-Me/README.md

 IRC-For-ME is currently an open source project that is a work in progress.
 Just as an explicit clarification, this application is written in Java and is intended to be deployed via the linux command line.

 # License
 This project is made available under the MIT license.
 Please see the 'LICENSE' file in this repository for the terms of the license.
-Additionally, see the 'COPYING' file in this repository for the license and copyright information.

 # Author and Contact Information
 Author: Blair Davis